 A public hearing at the municipal building scheduled for tomorrow to try to resolve the issue was moved to 7:30 tonight, an indication that an agreement might be reached before the deadline.

 The fight began during a budget public hearing June 22.

 At the end of the meeting, council member George Wiggers wanted more time to review the spending plan and moved to postpone a vote until Friday.

 Bonita Anderson, the town clerk, said the council voted 4 to 0 Friday to pass an amended version of the budget.
-Anderson, Beck and two other council members were absent.
+Anderson, Beck and two other members of the council were absent.

 Beck said this week that she would not sign that budget because the meeting was not properly advertised.